Faith-Holden/highlight-checkerboard/README.md

 on a square that is not currently selected, it becomes selected, and the previously selected square, if any, is unselected.
 If the user clicks the square that is selected, it becomes unselected.
 Assume that the size of the checkerboard is exactly 400 by 400 pixels, so that each square on the checkerboard is 50 by 50 pixels.
-Here is my checkerboard, with the square in row 3, column 3 selected, shown at reduced size:

 Javafx setup instructions:
 Download javafx from: https://gluonhq.com/products/javafx/ (I used javafx 12).
 Save it to a location of your choice.